 bin/knapsack_pro_rspec with executable chmod in your main project repository.

 Below example is for rspec.
 You can change

 $KNAPSACK_PRO_TEST_SUITE_TOKEN_CUCUMBER if you use cucumber etc.

-#!/bin/bash if [ "$KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC" = "" ]; then KNAPSACK_PRO_ENDPOINT=https://api-disabled-for-fork.knapsackpro.com \ KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC=disabled-for-fork \ bundle exec rake knapsack_pro:rspec # use Regular Mode here always else # Regular Mode bundle exec rake knapsack_pro:rspec # You can use Queue Mode instead of Regular Mode if you like # bundle exec rake knapsack_pro:queue:rspec fi
+#!/bin/bash if [ "$KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC" = "" ]; then KNAPSACK_PRO_ENDPOINT=https://api-disabled-for-fork.knapsackpro.com \ KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC=disabled-for-fork \ KNAPSACK_PRO_MAX_REQUEST_RETRIES=0 \ bundle exec rake knapsack_pro:rspec # use Regular Mode here always else # Regular Mode bundle exec rake knapsack_pro:rspec # or you can use Queue Mode instead of Regular Mode if you like # bundle exec rake knapsack_pro:queue:rspec fi